qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 ### Abandoned ideas

+- Abandoned: intentionally-difficult backspace.
+  "Backspace is one of the keys I most dislike on a QWERTY keyboard because it moves me away from homerow and I need to use it so often.
+  Rather than make it easier to strike, I want to discourage myself from using it and train myself to type more accurately."

+    - Many other people like an easy-to-reach backspace.
+    - Many other split-spacebar ergo boards place backspace at the thumbs.
+    - I can still train myself to type well with it in an easy location.
+    - I couldn't think of anything really better to put opposite space.

+- Abandoned: pile all brackets onto one pair of keys.
-- "Since QWERTY and Workman keep angle brackets together, place other enclosing symbols on the same keys.
-This informs the numbers placement, which informs the function-key placement."
+  "Since QWERTY and Workman keep angle brackets together, place other enclosing symbols on the same keys."

-    - I tried this and it was bad.
-I don't like having to pick the right modifier to get the right flavor of bracket.
+    - I didn't like having to pick the right modifier to get the right flavor of bracket.
       Instead, now, one modifier activates a symbols layer where all brackets are easily accessible.

-- Space/Enter to the left of layer select for Enter
+- Abandoned: chorded Enter without proper chording detection

+    - I tried to make Red+Space = Enter with the intention that I could hit both with my thumb.
-    - Doesn't work well; I always trigger space first when mashing the keys simultaneously. ~~This might not continue to be true if I change the angle at which I strike the keys e.g. with a neoprene base or a wrist support.~~ Even with a wrist rest or low-profile, this is hard to do with one hand.
+      That didn't work well; I always trigger space first when mashing the keys simultaneously. ~~This might not continue to be true if I change the angle at which I strike the keys e.g. with a neoprene base or a wrist support.~~ Even with a wrist rest or low-profile, this is hard to do with one hand.
       Need to adjust the firmware to understand chorded thumb keys.

-- I used to have Blue on ring finger, but that was too hard to use in conjunction with shift.

 ## To do